 These are our main volunteer opportunities available in Bennington, Windsor, and Windham Counties.
-If you would like information, please contact your area Coordinator, call (844)258-7787, or email firstname.lastname@example.org.
+If you would like information, please contact your area Coordinator, call (844)258-7787, or email .

-If you would like to volunteer with us, please press the button below to begin our volunteer application.
-You will have to create a username and password in order to get started.
-All of your information is private and secure, and only the RSVP staff can access it.
+If you would like to volunteer with us, press the button below to access our volunteer registration.
+You need to create a username and password to get started.
+All information is private and secure, only the GMRSVP staff can access it.

 “As a volunteer I have found the camaraderie and sense of common cause with fellow volunteers to be a major spirit lifting facet of my life, a source of local identity - selfish pluses of involvement.” – Lloyd Graf, Food Pantry Support volunteer at Loaves & Fishes in Brattleboro, VT